How to Achieve Equal Pay at Your Company

 According to the Global Gender Gap Report from 2021, it could take 135.6 years to close the gender pay gap and achieve true pay equality at this current pace.
 While the United States Government wrote the Equal Pay Act into law in 1963, there is still much work to be done.

 In 2020, the average woman earned 84% of what a man earned.
-There is still a lot of progress that needs to be achieved to close that pay gap.
+There is still a lot of progress that needs to be achieved to close that gender pay gap in the labor market.
 However, you can help by promoting pay equality at your company.
 While it’s not an overnight process, there are a few steps you can start taking today to ensure that you pay your employees fairly.

 Equal Pay Day is the perfect reminder to address this issue, so keep reading for a few strategies that will help your business be successful by promoting equal pay.